ButiTando/SolarProject/README.md

 # Photovoltaic System Measuring Device

-## (Note: This is a course project and most of feature and spicification are derived from the projects specification._
+## (Note: This is a course project and most of the features and spicifications are derived from the projects specification.)

 ## Overview